Grahis23/Grahis23/README.md

 ## Hi there 👋
+My Name is Grahish Arul and I am a sophomore getting into coding javascript you can reach me at 810-576-8965
 <!--
 **Grahis23/Grahis23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a course for learning javascript
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java script
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with getting opportunities to express my javascript skills
-- 💬 Ask me about ...
+- 💬 Ask me about the experience of learning javascript
-- 📫 How to reach me: ...
+- 📫 How to reach me: at my phone number 810-576-8965 -->
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+## 🛠 Technology Stack

+* Java/Kotlin/Groovy

+* MySQL, PostgreSQL, MongoDB

+* Spring Framework, Spring Boot

+* GitHub/GitLab